panlingua/loresmt-2020/README.md

 # Acknowledgments

 We would like to thanks [Panlingua Language Processing LLP](http://panlingua.co.in/) for providing Bhojpuri, Magahi and Hindi data.
-Magahi monolingual data was orgainally taken by [Alok,Deepak; Lahiri, Bornini and Kumar, Ritesh](http://lrec-conf.org/workshops/lrec2018/W11/pdf/26_W11.pdf).
+Magahi monolingual data was originally taken by [Alok,Deepak; Lahiri, Bornini and Kumar, Ritesh](http://lrec-conf.org/workshops/lrec2018/W11/pdf/26_W11.pdf).

 ## References
 If you use this data, please cite: